stagedml/stagedml/README.md

   2. All adopted models and datasets are defined as a linked graph of Pylightnix core objects called [stages](https://github.com/stagedml/pylightnix/blob/master/docs/Reference.md#pylightnix.types.Derivation).
-     Dependency resolution is done automatically.
+     A Stage is a direct analogy of a package manager's package.
+Dependencies between stages are encoded by passing special handlers called _derivation references_.
-  3. Any _stage_ object could be created in a button click (here: by one line of Python code, not counting the imports).
+  3. Any _stage_ object could be created in just one line of Python code, not counting the imports.
 Example:
      ```python
      > from stagedml.stages.all import all_convnn_mnist, realize, instantiate, rref2path, shell
      > rref=realize(instantiate(all_convnn_mnist))
-     # ^^^ Download the dataset, train the convolution network, etc..
      > rref
      'rref:2bf51e3ce37061ccff6168ccefac7221-3b9f88037f737f06af0fe82b6f6ac3c8-convnn-mnist'
-     # ^^^ Realization reference describes a folder containing final checkpoints and training logs
      ```
+     Realization reference identifies a folder containing final checkpoints and training logs

   4. StagedML attempts to re-use already trained models whenever possible.
   5. For every _stage_, users could access it's full configuration, including the configurations of it's dependencies